About the school

 How to apply:

-The International Department informs the students about the current calls for applications and the conditions of the Erasmus selection process via messages in the information system.
+The International Office informs the students about the current calls for applications and the conditions of the Erasmus selection process via messages in the IS.

 Financial conditions: